akankshaparashar45/Face-Detection/README.md

 - Each entry includes:
    - X: RGB image array
    - Y: metadata with face coordinates and image dimensions
-- Source: Provided by an educational institution.
+- Source: Provided by an educational institution

 Note: The dataset is restricted and cannot be shared publicly.
 Please use your own image-mask pairs to replicate this task.
 ## Methodology:
   (used in Face_Detection_Part A.ipynb)
 - Data loading and preprocessing
 - Normalization and shape unification
-- U-Net model creation using pretrained MobileNet encoder
+- Model building using U-Net + MobileNet architectures
-- Custom Dice loss and Dice coefficient for training
-- Model trained on 50 samples, validated on 20, and tested on 30
+- Train the model to learn face region segmentation
 - Output: Predicted face masks for new input images
 # Part B: Face Detection using Haarcascade
 ## Objective: